 More Than 60 Arrested in ICE Operation Across Nevada

-U.S. Immigration and Customs Enforcement says it arrested more than 60 people last week in Nevada, targeting what it says were at-large criminal aliens, illegal re-entrants, and immigration fugitives.
-ICE says a previously deported Mexican national with a prior conviction for armed robbery is among the 61 foreign nationals arrested during the five-day operation conducted by ICE last week in Nevada.
+A previously deported Mexican national with a prior conviction for armed robbery is among the 61 foreign nationals arrested during a five-day operation conducted by U.S. Immigration and Customs Enforcement last week in Nevada targeting at-large criminal aliens, illegal re-entrants, and immigration fugitives.
+Of those arrested during the enforcement action, which concluded Friday, 55 had criminal histories, including prior convictions for sex crimes, drug offenses, and domestic violence.

 Start the conversation, or Read more at KTVN Reno.